MIMS 2026 Chinese New Year Festival

 Other common customs include red envelopes filled with money to children, firecrackers, a big meal with family, and paying respects to relatives who have passed away.

 There are 12 zodiac animals, for each year in the zodiac calendar.
 The animals have individual characteristics.
-In 2025, we celebrate the year of the snake.
+In 2026, we celebrate the year of the horse.